rush3010/R_Programming_Projects/README.md

 ### Key Learnings
 - Leveraging statistical modeling to inform strategic decisions in sports management.
 - The importance of thorough data cleaning and EDA for accurate analysis.
-- Using visualizations to make complex data accessible and actionable.

 ### How to Use
 Visit the [GitHub Repository](https://github.com/rush3010/MoneyBall-R-Strategic-Player-Replacement-Analysis) for complete code, data preparation steps, and analysis scripts.